NexPlayer/Android-SDK/advanced.md

 #### INTEGER\_AUDIO\_STREAM\_ID

-Possible key value for key parameter of `setOfflineStoreSetting( NexOfflineStoreSetting , int)`.
 This stores the audio stream that matches the set stream ID.
 If there is none, it stores the default stream.
 If you want to store all audio streams, set the value to STREAM\_ID\_ALL.

 **Default value** : NexPlayer.MEDIA\_STREAM\_DEFAULT\_ID

 #### INTEGER\_BANDWIDTH

-Possible key value forkeyparameter of setOfflineStoreSetting( NexOfflineStoreSetting , int).
 This stores the nearest track to the set bandwidth.

-**Unit** : bps,  **Default value** : 3000000
+**Unit** : bps,

+**Default value** : 3000000

 #### INTEGER\_CUSTOM\_ATTRIBUTE\_ID

-Possible key value forkeyparameter of setOfflineStoreSetting( NexOfflineStoreSetting , int).

 This stores the custom attribute stream that matches the set stream ID.
 If there is none, it stores the default stream.

 **Default value** : NexPlayer.MEDIA\_STREAM\_DEFAULT\_ID

 #### INTEGER\_DRM\_TYPE

-Possible key value forkeyparameter of setOfflineStoreSetting( NexOfflineStoreSetting , int).

 This sets the DRM type whitch using MediaDrm interface or SW WideVine DRM module.
 Possible Values: 0 : No DRM 1 : Usng Android MediaDrm interface 2 : Using SW WideVine CDM 3 : Using Automatic selection of SW/HW